Contrasting Garmin (GRMN) & The Competition

 |2.47

-As a group, “Search & navigation equipment” companies have a potential upside of 18.31%.
-Given Garmin’s competitors higher probable upside, analysts clearly believe Garmin has less favorable growth aspects than its competitors.
+As a group, “Search & navigation equipment” companies have a potential upside of 16.37%.
+Given Garmin’s rivals higher probable upside, analysts plainly believe Garmin has less favorable growth aspects than its rivals.

 Summary